Soft Glam Makeup Tutorial

-Using your foundation, pump some of your foundation on the cap or lid of your foundation bottle, dip your brush in it, and apply to your skin.
+Foundation is next.
+Pump some of your foundation onto the cap or lid of your foundation bottle, dip your brush in it, and apply to your skin.
 Apply your foundation in a stippling motion for a fuller coverage look.

 Begin cream contouring by applying your cream contour below your cheek bones, on the top of your forehead, under the jawline, and on the sides of your nose, or wherever you see fit.
 Blend this out using a beauty blender.

-Using your under eye setting powder, set your concealer underneat your eyes using patting or stippling motions.
+Using your under eye setting powder, set your concealer underneath your eyes using patting or stippling motions.